 Fair trade is not aid or charity.
 It is about creating sustainable business relationships with artisans and workers by paying them living wages and providing appropriate working conditions and benefits (safe premises, regular breaks, vacation and sick days, remote work to allow mothers to look after their children, non-exposure to toxic materials, transportation to and from work etc.).
 Fair trade is simply about treating other humans with the respect and appreciation we all deserve.

-Eco-friendly clothing and accessories are made with materials that do not harm the planet and are healthier for the people making and wearing them.
-These materials include natural textiles such as tencel, lyocell, modal, alpaca wool or bamboo, and low-impact dyes, which do not contain nasties such as heavy metals (like zinc, copper or chrome), toxic chemicals or mordants (used to fix the dye on the fabric).
-Eco-friendliness also means preserving natural resources such as water and producing sustainably, with as little waste as possible.
+Eco-friendly items are made with materials that do not harm the planet and are healthier for the people making and wearing them.
+Thes include natural textiles such as tencel, lyocell, modal, alpaca wool, recycled fabrics and low-impact dyes, which do not contain nasties such as heavy metals (like zinc, copper or chrome), toxic chemicals or mordants (used to fix the dye on the fabric).
+Eco-friendliness also means preserving natural resources such as water and producing with little to zero waste.